 - EX Community provides support both through compassion and tough love

-Interested in learning more about how online communities can be the X factor to help smokers overcome tobacco addiction?
+Interested in learning more about how online communities can be the X factor in social health to help smokers overcome tobacco addiction?
 Download “The EX Factor for Total Wellbeing (and Social Connectedness).”